 How we got here – Around 1900, Henry Ford developed an assembly line process that successfully produced millions of cars.
 As the decades went by, Fordism crept into education and management theory in a conceptual way that resulted in humans being thought of as objects of the assembly line themselves.
 In education, we treat every child to the same 12 grades, course work, and standardized testing as though they were stamped out of the same machine.
 In the corporate world, employees are subjected to the same training, procedures and standards so that they will produce consistent and quality results.
 If all this sounds a little impersonal, it is.
 Many don’t survive the “process” of education or the corporate work environment.

 Why we got here – This history of how people relate to one another in a professional environment can be very awkward and artificial.
 The institutional approach to people is dispassionate and superficial for several reasons.
-The theological foundation was that people are “depraved” …theological doctrine derived from the management theory is that people are prone to wrong behavior and they must be controlled, trained, standardized and processed.
+The theological foundation was that people are “depraved” …a theological doctrine derived from the management theory is that people are prone to wrong behavior and they must be controlled, trained, standardized and processed.
 And, the defective human products from this assembly line need to be discarded (fired) or recycled (retrained).

 What it feels like – Those beliefs have mitigated somewhat in a century, but the corporate environment is still prone to be intellectual, detached and cold.
 Although love is the language of real people, that Kingdom principle is not generally understood by modern managers who see their jobs as guiding behavior toward a company goal.
 Jesus and Freud agreed on one thing: people have hearts (or a subconscious) and their behavior is premised on what’s in their hearts (not their heads).